ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 az vm create `
   --name ProvisionedVM `
   --image Win2019Datacenter `
-  --admin-password Password12345!`
+  --admin-password "$(adminPassword)"`
   --resource-group $(environmentName);
 ```
 The name of the virtual machine will be `ProvisionedVM`.
 The max length of the name is 15 characters.

 The admin password is a required parameter.
-For demo purposes I've hardcoded the password in the pipeline but you should ofcourse use something like a secret variable.

 Notice I haven't provided a name for the admin user.
-If you don't provide the user name the admin username will match the name of the user running the Azure CLI command.
+If you don't provide the username the admin username will match the name of the user running the Azure CLI command.
 Which in this case will be `vsts`.

 #### Register the virtual machine in the environment